doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

 executeUpdate()
 ~~~~~~~~~~~~~~~

-Executes a prepared statement with the given sql and parameters and
+Executes a prepared statement with the given SQL and parameters and
 returns the affected rows count:

 .. code-block:: php